-Country IR Program Launching Year Location Mexico 1995 Ministry of Finance and Public Credit Brazil April 1999 2001 Banco Central do Brasil The National Treasury The Philippines July 2001 Bangko Sentral ng Pilippinas Turkey August 2005 Prime Ministry Undersecretariat of Treasury Indonesia February 2006 Bank Indonesia Peru April 2006 Ministry of Economy and Finance Morocco December 2007 Ministry of Economy and Finance Colombia 2008 / Upgraded 2010 Directorate of Public Credit, Ministry of Finance and Public Credit Chile Upgraded 2009 Ministry of Finance Poland February 2009 Ministry of Finance The Dominican Republic September 2009 Public Credit Directory, Ministry of Finance Panama April 2011 Ministry of Economy and Finance Uruguay April 2011 Public Credit Directory, Ministry of Economy and Finance South Africa June 2011 National Treasury a.
-IIF Assessments of IR and Data Dissemination Practices

-The IIF's deep involvement with investor relations and data transparency practices in emerging market economies dates back to the mid-1990s.
-Leveraging on its vast private sector membership, the IIF has developed a set of 20 criteria for the evaluation of IR practices and a set of 23 criteria for the evaluation of the data dissemination practices of emerging market sovereign debt issuers.
+Table 1 Active Investor Relations Progran ns Country IR Program Launching Year Location Mexico 1995 Ministry of Finance and Public Credit Brazil April 1999 2001 Banco Central do Brasil The National Treasury The Philippines July 2001 Bangko Sentral ng Pilippinas Turkey August 2005 Prime Ministry Undersecretariat of Treasury Indonesia February 2006 Bank Indonesia Peru April 2006 Ministry of Economy and Finance Morocco December 2007 Ministry of Economy and Finance Colombia 2008 / Upgraded 2010 Directorate of Public Credit, Ministry of Finance and Public Credit Chile Upgraded 2009 Ministry of Finance Poland February 2009 Ministry of Finance The Dominican Republic September 2009 Public Credit Directory, Ministry of Finance Panama April 2011 Ministry of Economy and Finance Uruguay April 2011 Public Credit Directory, Ministry of Economy and Finance South Africa June 2011 National Treasury Russian Federation 2016 Ministry of Finance, the IIF has developed a set of 20 criteria for the evaluation of IR practices and a set of 23 criteria for the evaluation of the data dissemination practices of emerging market sovereign debt issuers.
 These criteria are listed in Tables 3 and 4.
 Each country is assigned a weighted score based on the number of criteria it meets and the weights of each of these criteria ranging from 0 to 3.
-Partial credit is not awarded.
-Scores are fulfilled in a binary fashion, wherein evidence of satisfaction of the criterion guarantees full credit, while no evidence results in a zero [0] score.
+Through 2015, scores were fulfilled in a binary fashion, wherein evidence of satisfaction of the criterion guaranteed full credit, while no evidence resulted in a zero [0] score.
+Starting this year, countries are awarded partial credit in order to make the scorecard more granular while rewarding countries for partial improvements.
 A detailed description of the evaluation criteria is provided in Appendices A and B, while the best practices for investor relations are summarized in Annex V.